systragroup/quetzal/docker/README.md

 3. Create the `requirements.txt` for the model.
 We recommand using [pip chill](https://pypi.org/project/pip-chill/).
 4. Modify the step fonction configuration file `step-functions.json` according to model steps.
 5. Fill the `Dockerfile.dockerignore`.
 Inputs that are provided by quenedi and outputs are not necessary in the image.
 Note that Docker Build will be run from directory higher than the model.
 You should add the model folder path to your ignored path (Exemple: inputs -> QUETZAL_MODEL_NAME/inputs)

+    **note**: you need a .git in your model for the docker to work but you can ignore the quetzal .git

 6. Go to this quetzal docker script folder `(quetzal/docker/scipts)`
 7. Build and push the first image to the ECR Repository using the following command
    ```bash